 *** For more information on area Al-Anon or Alateen Meetings, contact Gloria V: email@example.com.
 This may include meeting locations, how to connect by Zoom, and general questions about meeting formats.

 Jackson County Al-Anon Meetings

-10:30 AM Serenity Seekers, First Presbyterian Church (activity room in basement), 743 W Michigan Ave, Jackson, MI (CD)
+10:30 AM Serenity Seekers, First Presbyterian Church (enter east door. go straight to library room), 743 W Michigan Ave, Jackson, MI (CD)

 6:00 PM Hope for Today AFG, United Methodist Church, 721 Old US 27 N., Marshall, MI (CD)

 7:00 PM Courage to Change AFG, Jackson Free Methodist Church, 2829 Park Rd., Jackson, MI 49203 (CD)

 7:00 PM New Hope AFG, All Saints Episcopal Church, 151 N Main St, Brooklyn, MI (CD)